openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Credential format identifier is `jwt_vc_json-ld`.

-When the `format` value is `jwt_vc_json-ld`, `credential_definition` object in Credential Offer, Authorization Details, Credential Request, and Credential Issuer metadata MAY be processed using JSON-LD rules.
-The rest of the Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata MUST NOT be processed using JSON-LD rules.
+When the `format` value is `jwt_vc_json-ld`, entire Credential Offer, Authorization Details, Credential Request and Credential Issuer metadata, including `credential_definition` object, MUST NOT be processed using JSON-LD rules.

+`@context` value in the `credential_definition` object SHOULD be used by the Wallet to check whether it supports a certain VC or not.
+Full JSON-LD processing MUST apply only to the Credential issued by the Credential Issuer.

 #### Credential Issuer Metadata